mikesson/hipster-apim-demo/demo_2/README.md

 cartservice.default.svc.cluster.local
 ```

+(Note that for this demo, remove the rule from the previous steps with `kubectl delete -f demo/rule.yaml`)

 Now, we will continue to use the Hipster Shop REST API to create a new digital channel - a chat/voice assistant.